FIWARE/tutorials.Big-Data-Spark/README.md

 scale-up from simple applications (such as the Supermarket tutorial) through to city-wide installations base on a large array of IoT sensors and other context data providers.

-The massive amount of data involved enventually becomes too much for a single machine to analyse, process and store, and therefore the work must be delegated to additional distributed services.
+The massive amount of data involved eventually becomes too much for a single machine to analyse, process and store, and therefore the work must be delegated to additional distributed services.
 These distributed systems form the basis of so-called **Big Data Analysis**.
 The distribution of tasks allows developers to be able to extract insights from huge data sets which would be too complex to be dealt with using traditional methods. and uncover hidden patterns and